nrdxp/nrd.sh/src/content/blog/std-action.md

-Caching is also a first class citizen, and even in the event that a given task fails (even discovery itself), any of its nix dependencies built during the process leading up to that failure will be cached making sure no nix build _or_ evaluation is ever repeated.
+Caching is also a first class citizen, and even in the event that a given task fails (even discovery itself), any of its nix dependencies built during the process leading up to that failure will be cached, making sure no nix build _or_ evaluation is ever repeated.
 The user doesn't have to set a cache, but if they do, they can be rest assured their results will be well cached, we make a point to cache the entire build time closure, and not just the runtime closure, which is important for active developement in projects using a shared cache.